NovaInstitute/IndependentImpactWebsite/content/get-started/project-implementers.md

 - Sharing adaptations to methodologies when local realities require contextual adjustments.
 - Mentoring new developers so that community knowledge compounds across regions.

 Have a project to share?
-[Report your impact](/report-impact/) or get in touch through the contact details in the site footer.
+Start by creating an account at [app.independentimpact.org](https://app.independentimpact.org) and prepare your artefacts.
+When you are ready, [contact the team](/contact/how-to-engage/) so we can help route your submission to the right validators.